10 Man Bun Fade Hairstyles to Try in 2022

 Add in a fade to sharpen things up.

 We know that the man bun hairstyle isn’t always considered to be the most formal hairstyle.
-But, with the right outfit and hairstyle like the man bun fade, you can tap into a more formal look Typically, the man bun fade hairstyle is when your hair is shaved down towards the back and sides of the head, like an undercut, and fading the edges towards the hairline.
+But with the right outfit and hairstyle, like the man bun fade, you can tap into a more formal look.
+Typically, the man bun fade hairstyle is when your hair is shaved down towards the back and sides of the head, like an undercut, and then fades the edges towards the hairline.

-The Man Bun Fade: Perfect for Formal Occasions
+The Man Bun Fade

-1. Extra High Cut
+1. Extra-High Cut

 2. Loose Messy Man Bun